bbstudio03/projects/README.md

 <h1>Brody Blanchard's Projects</h1>
-<p>Click on the main thread to see other branches with projects</p>
+<p>Click on the main thread dropdown to see other branches with projects</p>
 <p>Projects to note: </p>
 <p>COST aquires WDFC </p>
 <p>BTCvsSP500_2024 Projectxlsx.xlsx</p>